muratk5n/thirdwave/en/README.md

 ---

-Bin Laden probably saw that and said "that's some gangsta shit".
+Bin Laden probably saw the whole thing and said "that's some gangsta shit".
 "Taking out my homeboi like that...?
 Imma git you muthafackas"

 ---